w3c/wai-curricula/content/designer/navigation-and-interaction.md

   * a link at the top of each page that goes directly to the main content area
   * a link at the beginning of a block of repeated content to go to the end of the block
   * links at the top of the page that go to each area of the content
-  * an expandable and collapsible menu to bypass block of content
+  * an expandable and collapsible menu to make it easier for users to skip that menu
 * create designs that support site maps to provide an overview of the entire site
 * create designs that support breadcrumb trails to provide information about the user's location in a set of web pages
 * create designs that support table of contents to give an overview of the whole site or document and to allow users to go to specific parts of the content